Season of Easter

 This handout provides a comparison of the parallel accounts of Jesus’ resurrection in each of the four Gospels as well as other biblical references related to resurrection.
 It may be useful for preaching or teaching about the Resurrection of the Lord.

-Find resources and ideas for celebrating the Lord’s Supper in the Season of Easter.
+Find resources and ideas for celebrating the Lord’s Supper (as often as each week!) in the Season of Easter.

 Download musical settings of the Sanctus, Memorial Acclamation, and Great Amen to the tune “Easter Hymn” (Jesus Christ Is Risen Today).